5l1v3r1/WhatsSpy-Public-wiki/tracker-shutdown-errors.markdown

 WhatsSpy Public might stop tracking due to some unforseen reason.
 This will show up in the timeline page, this is why you need to keep a look on this page.

-## Connection Closed!
+## ConnectionException: Connection Closed!

 There can be various reasons for a "connection closed" error.
 One of the most common problems is a unreliable internet connection, bad hardware or a busy network.

-If it keeps disconnecting with this message in a short timespan you need to stop the tracker, wait a few days and try to re-connect.
-This seems to be a problem at WhatsApp.
+If it keeps disconnecting with this message in a short timespan this probably due to WhatsApp, you fix this in the following ways:

-**Update**: Make sure you run [1.5.5](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/updates) or higher.
+* Make sure you run [update 1.5.5](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/updates) or higher (which has some error handling and communication improvements).
+* Open `api/data.php` and change `'keep-alive' 	=> 25];` to a lower value (like for example `'keep-alive' 	=> 10];`.
+Save file and restart the tracker.
+* If none of these problems helped you can silence the connection errors, for this you need to set/add `$whatsspyErrorHandling = ['ignoreConnectionClosed' => true];`.
+These connection errors will cause some inaccurate tracking but tries to immediate re-connect to WhatsApp (and also prevent large amount of tracker closed messages in the timeline).

-## Login failed!
+##  LoginFailureException:

 Either the phonenumber is wrong, secret is wrong or your account has been disabled by WhatsApp.
 Make sure you do not need use a free SMS service.
 You need a legitimate phonenumber.
 Also make sure you [entered your phonenumber correct](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/getting-started#2-4-setup-the-config).